nericguyen/cse15l-lab-reports/commmand-blog-post.md

 Because this blogpost champions thorough scrutiny, we will be showing all three possibilities for the three commands, making a grand total of NINE examples.
 Each example will be provided with a picture of the terminal and a **short** explanation of the output it relates to.

-*side note: we will assume that the workspace we will be utiziling has the following files and directories*
+*important note: we will assume that the workspace we will be utiziling has the following files and directories*
 ![image](https://github.com/nericguyen/cse15l-lab-reports/assets/149546505/fc40f9df-6fc3-43c9-abe0-78d16a8aa549)